Carolina Maria de Jesus

 Carolina Maria de Jesus (14 March 1914 – 13 February 1977) was a Brazilian outskirts memoirist who lived most of her life as a slum-dweller.
 She is best known for her diary, published in August 1960 as Quarto de Despejo (lit.
 "Junk Room") after attracting the attention of a Brazilian journalist, which became a bestseller and won international acclaim.
 Appearing in English translation under the title Child of the Dark: The Diary of Carolina Maria de Jesus (US) or Beyond All Pity (UK), the work remains the only document published in English by a Brazilian slum-dweller of that period.
 De Jesus spent a significant part of her life in the Canindé [pt] favela in North São Paulo, supporting herself and three children as a scrap collector.

-Quarto de despejo did not stop at being an editorial success, it also spawned theatrical plays, musical compositions (some by de Jesus herself), illustrations and sayings, and is a source for both individual and collective artistic creations, especially by other Black women from Brazilian city outskirts.
+Quarto de despejo was an editorial success and spawned theatrical plays, musical compositions (some by de Jesus herself), illustrations and sayings, and has inspired both individual and collective artistic creations, especially by other Black women from Brazilian city outskirts.
 De Jesus lends her name to community preparatory schools, theatre halls, saraus and collective action groups.
 The 2020 edition of the Festa Literária das Periferias (Outskirts Literary Festival) was held in honour of de Jesus' memory, on the 60th anniversary of the book's publication.